Thai court suspends PM Prayuth pending term limit review | Politics

 - Thailand

-Former army chief Prayuth took power in 2014 when he led a coup to overthrow an elected government.
-He became a civilian prime minister in 2019 after an election held under a military-drafted constitution.
-The main opposition party has petitioned the Constitutional Court to review his legally mandated eight-year term limit, arguing that he should leave office this month because his time as junta chief should count towards his term.
+Prayuth, who led a 2014 coup to overthrow an elected government, became a civilian prime minister in 2019 after an election held under a military-drafted constitution.
+In its request for the court's review, the main opposition party has argued that Prayuth should leave office this month because his time as junta chief should count towards his term.

+Nearly two-thirds of Thais also want Prayuth out of office by this month, a recent poll showed.
+But some supporters argue his term started in 2017, when a new constitution took effect, or after the 2019 election, meaning that he should be allowed to stay in power until 2025 or 2027, if elected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)